 What is Taralli?

 Italian pepper cookies originated in the Puglia region which is where my family came from and the town of Bari.
-These are different than the Sicilian taralli, also fantastic though, which is typically a sweet lemon version that is glazed.
 The traditional flavors of taralli Pugliese are black pepper and fennel or anise seeds.

 Taralli can be referred to as cookies, crackers, biscuits, or biscotti de pepe.
 This taralli ricetta pugliese, is the best homemade recipe and so much better than store-bought Trader Joe's or Flora's packaged taralli.